 A controversial subject.
 To go or not to go to an Elephant Sanctuary?
 We have heard many different stories of ‘sanctuaries’, so that’s why we did good research beforehand.
-We choose to go to Elephant Jungle Sanctuary, which is an ethical and sustainable eco-tourism project located approximately 60km from Chiang Mai.
+We choose to go with this ethical elephant sanctuary tour, which is an ethical and sustainable eco-tourism project located approximately 60km from Chiang Mai.
 The elephants are rescued from ‘Elephant riding or trekking’ tourism companies.
 If you visit this elephant nature park or sanctuary, you will have the opportunity to feed the elephants, bath with them in the river and do a jungle trek.
 Depending on your time and budget, you can choose which activity with the elephants suits you the best.

-Getting there: The company you book with will pick you up from your hotel.
+Getting there: You will be picked up from your hotel.
 The drive to the sanctuary takes 1.5 hour with a short break.

 Entrance fee: Depending on the package you choose, prices start from 1700 Baht.